-You can also get a gym buddy in your or on your wrist with a fitness tracker, such as a Fitbit.
+Get a gym buddy in your or on your wrist with a fitness tracker, such as a Fitbit.
 Help set goals and track your progress with on-wrist alerts to keep you motivated and celebrate your wins.
 Fitbit’s Active Zone Minutes monitors your heart rate to determine the time you spend doing heart-pumping activity.
 Your heart rate zones are personalised to you, according to your age and fitness level to help keep you motivated.

 Why not try beating a World Record at home, or the NHS Couch to 5K challenge is designed to get everyone moving.

 We all know that you can turn anything into a game, and it’ll make it 10 times more fun.
 So why would exercising be any different?

 Forget quiz night, challenge your friends to some exercise games.
 It’s all about primary school sports day, get ready to dust off your hula hoop and boil an egg.
 If your WIFI allows, you can do live challenges and instantly share games with friends.
 If not film your efforts and share them afterwards.
 Just don’t forget a timer and a (virtual) prize or two.